-In April, the 'group of eight countries' within OPEC+ announced the intention to increase (from May) the rate at which they return withheld oil to the market, up to around 0.4m b/day.
+In April, the 'group of eight countries' within OPEC+ announced the intention to increase (from May) the rate at which it returns withheld oil to the market, up to around 0.4m b/day.
 The group met again at the end of May, confirming their intention to return a further 0.4m b/day to the market in both June and July.
-At the start of July, the group announced a further production increase (for August) of 0.55m b/day and that they will meet again on 3rd August to discuss September production levels.
+At the start of July, the group announced a further production increase (for August) of 0.55m b/day, and in early August, the group agreed a similar hike for September.
+In total, this brings OPEC+ quotas higher by 2.5m b/day (with about 60% of this oil expected to come through as additional supply).
 We believe that a driver of these increases is a signal from Saudi to overproducing OPEC+ members, especially Kazakhstan, that continued overproduction will not be tolerated.
 Saudi are also unwilling to cede further market share to non-OPEC suppliers.
 That said, the OPEC+ group has stressed that it could be reversed at any time, should market conditions become materially looser.